tararoshan/tararoshan.github.io/_posts/2024-04-11-mesa-monitors.md

 If you answered <b>B</b> to both questions, you're a <b>Hoare</b> monitor!
 </details>

-Hoare monitors give the lock and CPU to the *waiter* and returns them to the signaller once the waiter has finished.
+Hoare monitors give the lock and CPU to the *waiter* and return them to the signaller once the waiter has finished.
 This requires a context switch so that the signalling process is suspended.
 This also means that nested `signals` are possible.

 In comparison, Mesa monitors put the waiter on a ready list and the signaller keeps the lock and processor.
 Sometime later, the waiter is scheduled and given the CPU.